Detecting Local Insights from Global Labels: Supervised & Zero-Shot Sequence Labeling via a Convolutional Decomposition: Sentiment Data: Binary Prediction of Polarity

-We use the publicly available IMDb data of \citet{Kaushik-etal-2019-CounterfactualDataAnnotations}\footnote{Available at \url{https://github.com/acmi-lab/counterfactually-augmented-data}.}.
-This consists of movie reviews with negative sentiment (class 0) and positive sentiment (class 1), including reviews from the original review site (original, or \textsc{Orig.}) and counterfactually-augmented revisions (\textsc{Rev.}), the latter of which were created by crowd-workers who annotated the original reviews with local, minimal changes that flip the document-level sentiment label.

-For review-level\footnote{We use ``document'' and ``review'' interchangeably in this section.
-Note that most reviews consist of multiple sentences.} sentiment, we follow the main splits of the original work and train on a sample of 3.4k original reviews, \textsc{Orig.} (3.4k), and the original reviews combined with their corresponding revisions, \textsc{Orig.+Rev.} (1.7k+1.7k), which means parallel source-target pairs are included, the combination of which matches the size of the 3.4k set of only originals for comparison purposes.
-We also consider the full set of original reviews, \textsc{Orig.} (19k), and the full set combined with the revisions, \textsc{Orig.+Rev.} (19k+1.7k).
-(Revisions are expensive to create, so they were only created for the 1.7k subset.)
+We use the IMDb data of \citet{Kaushik-etal-2019-CounterfactualDataAnnotations}\footnote{Available at \url{https://github.com/acmi-lab/counterfactually-augmented-data}.}.
+This consists of movie reviews with negative sentiment ($Y=-1$) and positive sentiment ($Y=1$), including reviews from the original review site (original, or \textsc{Orig.}) and ``counterfactually-augmented'' revisions (\textsc{Rev.}), the latter of which were created by crowd-workers who annotated the original reviews with local, minimal changes that change the document-level label.
+For document/review-level sentiment, we follow the main splits of the original work and train on a sample of 3.4k original reviews, \textsc{Orig.} (3.4k), and the original reviews combined with their corresponding revisions, \textsc{Orig.+Rev.} (1.7k+1.7k).
+For experiments modifying the support set, we will also consider each of these halves separately, \textsc{Orig.} (1.7k) and \textsc{Rev.} (1.7k).
+For reference, we additionally train with the full set of original reviews, \textsc{Orig.} (19k), and the full set combined with the revisions, \textsc{Orig.+Rev.} (19k+1.7k).
+For evaluation, we consider the \textsc{Orig.} and \textsc{Rev.} test sets from previous work.